Optimal control of a kinetic model describing social interactions on a graph: A kinetic model with infection and healing

 \section{A kinetic model with infection and healing}

-We now propose a new kinetic model with different microscopic processes for the infection (that will be consequence of binary interactions) and for the healing, that will be modeled as an autonomous linear process.
-We shall then implement a control on the mobility and on the infection processes.
+We now propose a new kinetic model in which the infection and the healing are modeled by two different independent microscopic processes.
+The infection will be a consequence of binary interactions, while the healing will be modeled as an autonomous linear process.